MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ### System.Object

-You can pipe the body of a web request to `Invoke-WebRequest`.
+You can pipe the body of a web request to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.Commands.HtmlWebResponseObject

+This cmdlet returns the response object representing the result of the web request.

 ## NOTES